rockerbacon/vim-noctu/README.md

 # noctu.vim

+This is a fork of [vim-noctu](https://github.com/noahfrederick/vim-noctu) tailored to my personal preferences.

 ## A Vim color scheme for 16-color terminals

 Actually, this color scheme has a more specific use.
 Rather than specifying